jonathancopperstone/scaffolds/README.md

     git merge scaffolds/gulp-pattern

 Ideally, you wouldn't have the same files / folders in your repo yet, so you shouldn't have any merge conflicts.

+##### Developing scaffolds

+Each branch has ignores specific files you wouldn't want merged in when merging into your repo, however are needed for dev of the scaffold.
+To avoid conflicts in `.gitignore`, and adding files to your `.gitignore` you may not want, these are added locally in `.git/info/exclude`.
+This won't interfere with your repo.
+Each branch should list in its README the files to ignore, so you can add these to your exclude.